henri123lemoine/life-logging/README.md

 - Websocket support for real-time audio streaming
 - Transcription from audio data.
 E.g.: Every 30 seconds, get audio from last minute, transcribe it, and combine to previous previous transcriptions with diff(?) algorithm to make a full-time transcription.
 - Audio analysis.
 E.g.: Detect live note (for whistling/singing practice), clean audio, etc.
+- If someone says something insightful, simple keybind saves the audio+transcribed quote in a quotes folder.

 ## Acknowledgments